Your Child Can Read Every Word But Doesn't Understand What They Read. Here's Why.

 Additionally, children with reading comprehension difficulties struggle especially with inference, the ability to determine the "hidden," or implied message.
 For example, if a child reads a sentence which says "Maya slammed the door and didn't come to dinner," a student with strong comprehension skills would understand that Maya feels angry and frustrated.
 But a child with comprehension struggles may read that sentence and miss the emotional meaning entirely because Maya feeling upset was implied through her actions, rather than specifically stated.

 Students who struggle with Specific Reading Comprehension Deficit also have difficulty with identifying the main idea, determining inferences from the text and an inability to retell what they just read.
-Some students can offer basic summary ideas but many miss the meaning entirely.
+Some students can provide basic summary ideas but many miss the meaning entirely.

 What Strategies Can Help?